Effective as of: 02.15.2025

 The obligations of the University to its faculty members are:

-(b) To provide the intellectual environment for scholarly growth and achievement.
+- To provide an intellectual environment for scholarly growth and achievement.

 The obligations of faculty members of the University are:

-(c) To develop and improve their professional abilities and achievements in teaching, creative scholarship, and other aspects of their academic responsibilities.
+- To develop and improve their professional abilities and achievements in teaching, research, creative scholarship, service, and other aspects of their academic responsibilities.

-(d) To participate in advisory or committee assignments necessary to the development of academic programs, in advising students, and in governance of the University and to share in its more general responsibilities to the University, the local community, and Armenia at large.
+- To participate in advisory or committee assignments necessary to the development of academic programs, in advising students, and in the governance of the University, and to share in more general responsibilities to the University, the local community, and Armenia at large.

 Criteria for Appointment and Promotion

-• Excellence in teaching, whether in the lecture hall, at a seminar, at the laboratory bench, or in the field.
-Excellence in teaching connotes an objective, current, accurate, and balanced command of the field being taught, effectiveness in communicating its essence, and the willingness to interact and exchange views with students at the highest levels of intellectual integrity.
+a.
+Excellence in teaching, whether in the lecture hall, at a seminar, at the laboratory bench, or in the field.
+Excellence in teaching connotes an objective, current, accurate, and balanced command of the field being taught, effectiveness in communicating its essential elements, and willingness to interact and exchange views with students at the highest levels of intellectual integrity.
 Promotion committees may seek and evaluate the advice of students, graduates, and peers on the teaching ability of specific faculty members.

-• Creative scholarship is the substantive contribution of new knowledge or significant new applications of knowledge: (1) scholarship of discovery, (2) scholarship of integration, (3) scholarship of application, and (4) scholarship of teaching.
-This definition aims to value a broad spectrum of scholarship which allows for AUA to tailor recognition of faculty activities and efforts to match the unique qualities and strengths of the university and each academic program.
+b.
+Creative scholarship is the substantive contribution of new knowledge or significant new applications of knowledge: (1) scholarship of discovery, (2) scholarship of integration, (3) scholarship of application, and (4) scholarship of teaching.
+This definition aims to value a broad spectrum of scholarship which allows AUA to tailor recognition of faculty activities and efforts to match the unique qualities and strengths of the university and each academic program.
 Scholarship of discovery means the traditional concept of scholarship vetted in peer reviewed journals and monographs.
-Scholarship of integration values cross-disciplinary work which produces or presents new, creative and innovative perspectives, including textbooks and reference works.
-Scholarship of application values the application of theory to practice in a specific or novel context which results in a new, creative and innovative understanding of universal knowledge.
-Scholarship of teaching values creative and innovative pedagogical approaches to curriculum, instruction and assessment including curriculum design or other activities beyond routine teaching responsibilities.
+Scholarship of integration values cross-disciplinary work that produces or presents new, creative and innovative perspectives, including textbooks and reference works.
+Scholarship of application values the application of theory to practice in a specific or novel context that results in a new, creative, and innovative understanding of knowledge.
+Scholarship of teaching values creative and innovative pedagogical approaches to curriculum, instruction, and assessment, including curriculum design or other activities beyond routine teaching responsibilities.

-• University and Public Service: (1) active and effective participation in various administrative, advisory, and other responsibilities in the university and (2) excellence in discharging professional service responsibilities in the community, to professional and other organizations, and to the international community, as well as the faculty member’s national and international reputation as a professional and scholar.
+c.
+University and Public Service: (1) active and effective participation in various administrative, advisory, and other responsibilities in the university and (2) excellence in discharging professional service responsibilities in the community, to professional and other organizations, to the international community, and to the faculty member’s national and international reputation as a professional and scholar.

-The Faculty Senate will develop guidelines for such matters as peer review of faculty on these criteria including what evidence may be considered and how it may be weighed with due consideration to consistency and fairness across the academic programs.
+The Faculty Senate will help develop guidelines in collaboration with the AUA administration for such matters as peer review of faculty on these criteria, including what evidence may be considered and how it may be weighed with due consideration to consistency and fairness across the academic programs.

 A thorough search includes broad advertisement of the position by (1) advertisements in academic and professional journals, (2) web postings, and (3) personal contacts.